ncoghlan/misc/notes/python3/questions_and_answers.rst

-adoption is limited by both the ubiquity of CPython and the need to support key extension modules (hence the numpypy project), and Python 3 adoption is similarly dependent on growing the ecosystem to match that of CPython 2.7.
+adoption is limited by both the ubiquity of CPython and the need to support key extension modules (hence the numpypy project), and Python 3 adoption is similarly dependent on growing the ecosystem to match that of CPython 2.7 (although the benefits of making things easier for people that aren't full time programmers meant that the scientific Python community were amongst the earlier adopters of Python 3).

 Unlike Jython and IronPython, neither Python 3 nor PyPy offer an integration story with a pre-existing third party runtime (the JVM for Jython and the CLR for IronPython) that makes them especially attractive to a specific subset of users - this means that both Python 3 and PyPy